-- Unlimited Advertisements: Advertising has, and dependably will have, an unmistakable place in the digital world.
-It is an incredible source of income, however it can likewise be one of the greatest arch-enemy of conversions, particularly when utilized excessively.
+- Unlimited Advertisements: Advertising has, and dependable will have, an unmistakable place in the digital world.
+It is an incredible source of income, however, it can likewise be one of the greatest arch-enemies of conversions, particularly when utilized excessively.
 An advertisement should never be the primary thing a visitor sees when they go to your site.
 Over the top promotions can cause severe damages to the customer’s experience of your site.

 - The Fix: Be discreet about the way advertisements are shown on your site.
 Consider the negative encounters you’ve had with advertising in the past.
 This can enable you to locate a point from where you can begin distinguishing the negative ways advertisements might be shown on your site.

-- Inappropriate use of Videos and Music: Many websites are make use of Videos and Music to attract attention of their customers to their brand or products.
-These visual and audio delights are extraordinary, when utilized appropriately.
+- Inappropriate use of Videos and Music: Many websites make use of Videos and Music to attract the attention of their customers to their brand or products.
+These visual and audio delights are extraordinary when utilized appropriately.
 But if they play automatically when the visitors enter your website, then this can become a serious issue as it can block them from viewing your website’s content.
 This will hurt your chances of conversion and you will end up losing clients.
-The last thing you want us to repel your clients by adding automatically playing audios and videos to your website that are going to annoy them every now and then.
+The last thing you want us to repel your clients by adding automatically playing audio and videos to your website that is going to annoy them every now and then.

 - The Fix: Give the guests of your site the alternative of viewing extra videos and audio melodies in the background.
 By doing this, you’re enabling your site guests to settle on their own decisions, which urges them to keep settling on those positive decisions when it the time to purchase comes.